IntroQG/gradertools/README.md

 ```$ git config --global credential.helper osxkeychain```

-On Linux, you can store the credentials for certain time period only:
+On **Linux**, you can store the credentials for certain time period only:

 ```git config --global credential.helper 'cache --timeout=3600'```